markgordon22/Dublin-slang/README.md

 ## Registered user stories

 * I want to be able to safely and easily log in, log out of the site.
-* I want to be able to edit, terminate the words that I added to the site.
+* I want to be able to edit, delete the words that I added to the site.
-* I want to be able to edit, terminate my profile that I created.
+* I want to be able to edit, delete my profile that I created.
 * I want to be able to see words added by other users of the site.
 * I want to be able to contact the site's site owner over any query or issue I may have now or in the future.